anshulpat03/Pet-Adoption-Project/frontend/README.md

 2. Build the Docker image:

-   docker build -t pet-backend .
+   docker build -t backendTeam21 .

 3. Run the Docker container:

-   docker run -d -p 5000:5000 --name pet-backend pet-backend
+   docker run -d -p 5000:5000 backendTeam21

 *Note* This will start the backend server on port 5000.